vhelin/wla-dx/doc/asmdiv.rst

 examples of how you can use ``.STRUCT`` s.

-**A WORD OF WARNING**: Don't use labels ``b``, ``B``, ``w`` and ``W`` inside a struct as e.g., WLA sees ``enemy.b`` as a byte sized reference to enemy.
+**A WORD OF WARNING**: Don't use labels ``b``, ``B``, ``w`` and ``W`` inside a structure as e.g., WLA sees ``enemy.b`` as a byte sized reference to enemy.
 All other labels should be safe. ::

     lda enemy1.b  ; load a byte from zeropage address enemy1 or from the address